15 Delicious Heart Healthy Recipes

 This is a sponsored post written by me on behalf of The Heart Truth®.
 All opinions are 100% mine.

-It’s American Heart Month, and I am partnering with the National Heart, Lung, and Blood Institute’s (NHLBI) The Heart Truth program to help raise awareness of the prevalence of this disease amongst women, and what you can do to reduce your risk factors for heart disease.
+It’s American Heart Month, and I am partnering with the National Heart, Lung, and Blood Institute’s (NHLBI) The Heart Truth program to help raise awareness of the prevalence of heart disease amongst women.
+We’re also sharing what you can do to reduce your risk factors for heart disease.

 Luckily he is still with us today, almost thirteen years later, but shortly after his heart attack, I had another shock.
 When updating my family history with my gynecologist, she recommended I have my cholesterol checked.
 The results came back and it was over 250.
 I was 25 years old, ate a fairly healthy diet, and worked out regularly.
-I did not look like someone who would have one of the risk factors for heart disease.
+Truly, I did not look like someone who would have one of the risk factors for heart disease.

 I blamed it on the fact that I had just spent two months in Europe for work, and definitely enjoyed my share of pastries and gelato and other indulgences.
 While there, I was not working out as much as I usually had, and had gained a few pounds.
 So I cleaned up my diet, started getting more physical activity again, lost weight, and two months later, my cholesterol had not changed.
 So yes, other than while pregnant and nursing, I have been on cholesterol medication since I was in my mid-twenties.

 Genetics may not be on my side, but there are things I can do to control my other risk factors for heart disease.
 And there are things you can do, too.
 This is why I am sharing my story and advice #FromTheHeart.

 The Heart Truth Program

 Since this disease, and especially awareness of risk factors and steps to lead a heart-healthy life, is near and dear to MY heart (literally and figuratively), I am proud to partner with the National Heart, Lung, and Blood Institute’s (NHLBI) The Heart Truth program.